NCAR/wrf-python/doc/source/contrib.rst

 3. You should create your contribution in the WRF-Pyhon source tree as if you were one of the core developers of it.
 This means:

-   - Your Fortran code (if applicable) should be placed in the fortran folder.
+   - Your Fortran code (if applicable) should be placed in the fortran directory.

    - Update the "ext1 = numpy.distutils.core.Extension" section of setup.py
      to include your new Fortran source (if applicable).